cherrycolacandy/cherrycolacandy/README.md

               ✦ all my ponies are w2i (just whisper me) and DNCopy ✦ come up to me if i'm in your fandom! please!
-              ✦ i don't usually except friend requests, if i do, you're lucky ✦ i need to work on my strawpage. sigh
+              ✦ i don't usually except friend requests, if i do, you're lucky
 </pre>

 <div align="middle">